MZ1808/DataDeposit/README.md

 KEGG pathway and GO functional enrichment analyses of the differentially expressed genes (p< 0.05, Fold Change >1) were conducted using ClusterProfiler 4.0.5 (6) in R70.
 Enrichment significance was assessed using the hypergeometric test, and p-values were adjusted using the Benjamini-Hochberg (BH) method to obtain q-values.
 Pathways and GO terms with q<0.05 were considered significantly enriched.
 Further details can be found in '02_PathwayEnrichment.R', '02_PathwayEnrichment_barplot.R' and '02_PathwayEnrichment_dotplot.R'.
 Results for each comparison and the generated figures can be found in the corresponding folders in 'New Analysis Results.zip'.

 Heatmaps depicting the expression levels of genes of interest across samples were generated using ggplot2 3.3.5 in R, with unadjusted p-values.
 Further details can be found in '03_DEGs_Heatmap.R'.
-The expression level, p-values, and the generated figures can be found in the corresponding folded in 'New Analysis Results.zip'.
+The expression level, p-values, and the generated figures can be found in the corresponding folder in 'New Analysis Results.zip'.

 ## RNAseq Data
 | Sample Information | SRA Accession No. | GEO Accession No. |